 Management continues to closely monitor economic conditions, including foreign exchange rates, interest rates, inflation, employment rates and capital markets.
-Management believes that although a weakening economy has an impact on all businesses and industries, the Company has an operational and capital structure that is sufficient to meet its ongoing business requirements.
+Uncertainty in the economic environment could adversely impact demand for the Company's products and services which in turn could adversely affect financial performance.
+Management believes that although a volatile economy has an impact on all businesses and industries, the Company has an operational and capital structure that is sufficient to meet its ongoing business requirements.